happybeing/vdash/README.md

-# SAFE Network Node Dashboard
+# Safe Network node Dashboard

-`vdash` is a terminal based dashboard for monitoring SAFE Network Nodes.
+`vdash` is a terminal based dashboard for monitoring Safe Network nodes.
 It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.